YANG-DB/knowledge-graph/docs/info/components/Architecture.md

  - open-graph-statistics  :  statistics related components that are capable of creating a cost based index API that would help the query planning in determining optimal execution

 ##### Domain Specific modules
-These modules are the basic "plug-able" parts of the software allowing all the existing core functionality against elasticsearch - the default storage & indexing layer
+These modules are the basic "plug-able" parts of the software allowing all the existing core functionality against opensearch - the default storage & indexing layer

 -  **open-graph-dv (Data Virtualization)**
-    - open-graph-dv-asg :   the specific ASG behavior that is elasticsearch storage aware
+    - open-graph-dv-asg :   the specific ASG behavior that is opensearch storage aware
-    - open-graph-dv-core :  the specific core behavior that is elasticsearch storage aware
+    - open-graph-dv-core :  the specific core behavior that is opensearch storage aware
-    - open-graph-dv-epb :   execution plan builder based on elasticsearch strong indexing and (statistics) counting capabilities
+    - open-graph-dv-epb :   execution plan builder based on opensearch strong indexing and (statistics) counting capabilities
     - open-graph-dv-gta :   graph traversal extender which translates the cost revised execution plan into a physical execution plan (based on tinkerpop graph traversal)
     - open-graph-dv-unipop :  tinkerpop drivers adaptation for graph traversal over elasticserch with specific changes introduced for performance
     - open-graph-dv-stat :  statistical calculation module enabling the usage of dynamic execution planning and modeling based on pre-calculated cardinality statistics